 -

-Search engine providers spend a lot of time and money on developing intelligent algorithms to analyze the users intentions based on the keywords given by a query.
-Cross-checking is important because users usually give up to three keywords for a search that matches hundreds of thousands of pages on the Internet.
+Search engine providers spend a lot of time and money on building smart algorithms to work out the user’s intent from the keywords they type.
+Cross-checking is important because users usually type only one to three keywords, and even those can match hundreds of thousands of pages on the internet.

 -